ltejedor/agents/16-domain-check/README.md

  # Domain Availability Checker

- A smolagents-based script that fetches startup ideas from a Supabase table and checks availability of easy-to-pronounce .com domain names for each idea, using the FastDomainCheck MCP server.
+ A tutorial-driven smolagents example to suggest and verify easy-to-pronounce .com domains for startup ideas using the FastDomainCheck MCP server.

 ## Overview

- This tool automates domain ideation and availability checking for startup ideas.
- You can choose to:
+This tutorial-driven script uses an LLM to suggest easy-to-pronounce .com names for startup ideas, then verifies availability via the FastDomainCheck MCP server.
+You can:
- - Enter a custom idea manually (provide title and description).
+- Enter a custom idea manually (provide title & description).
- - Select a random idea from your Supabase `startup_ideas` table (id, title, business_idea).
+- Fetch a random idea from your Supabase `startup_ideas` table (`id`, `title`, `business_idea`).

- The script then suggests easy-to-pronounce .com domains and checks their availability via the FastDomainCheck MCP server.
+Workflow:
+1. Prompt for idea input.
+2. Generate domain suggestions via LLM.
+3. Use the `check_domains` tool on the MCP server.
+4. Output JSON results mapping each domain to availability.

  ## Prerequisites